hakuamesan/hakuamesan/README.md

 - Developer

 ## What I like
-- My favorite languages are Go, Swift, C, C++, Rust, Python
+- My favorite languages are Swift, C, C++, Go, Python